 The amount of interest expense has a direct bearing on profitability, especially for companies with a huge debt load.
 Heavily indebted companies may have a hard time servicing their debt loads during economic downturns.
-The lower the percentage the better it is.
-An Interest-Expense ratio higher than 10% indicates that the business is spending too much of its gross income in paying interest on borrowed money.
+The lower the percentage, the better it is.
+While interest expense is tax-deductible for companies, in an individual’s case, it depends on his or her jurisdiction.

 The interest expense should not be too high for any banks.
-If it is high, it would mean that the bank is spending too much on its cost of funds, which means that the bank is accepting deposits and paying interest on it but is unable to deploy the same to generate interest, which will affect the profitability negatively.
+If it is high, it would mean that the banks cost of funds is very high, which means that the bank is accepting deposits and paying interest on it but is unable to deploy the same to generate higher returns on those deployed funds, which will affect the profitability adversely.
 Lower the interest expense, better it is for any bank or financial institution.

-Interest Expended to Total Funds (%) = Interest Expense X 100
+Interest Expended to Total Funds (%) = (Interest Expense/Total Deposits) X 100

 With Stockedge we don’t have to calculate Interest Expended to Total Funds ratio (%).
 It gives us the Interest Expended to Total Funds ratio of the last five years of any company listed in the stock exchange.
 We can look and compare Interest Expended to Total Funds ratio (%) of any company and filter out stocks accordingly.